hasura/3factor/README.md

 ---------------------------------------------------------

-In short, a 3factor app requires you to remove state from your code and put it in your datastore and/or event queues.
+In short, a 3factor app requires you to remove state from your code and put it in your datastore and/or event queues as much as possible.
 Cloud vendors make it easy to scale and replicate your datastore, event-queues and compute backend.
-Consuming asynchronous information by the frontend requires a high-performant realtime GraphQL API.
+Consuming asynchronous information and performing sync actions in the frontend requires a high-performant realtime GraphQL API.

 An interesting sidenote: A 3factor app's architecture is analogous to the [redux](https://redux.js.org/) dataflow